EDRasmussen/CSGO-Hack/README.md

 Now that CS2 is out I felt that it was a great time to make this hack public so that others may learn the basic concepts of FPS hacking.

+This hack remained undetected for the full life-time of CS:GO.

 ## Features
 * Aimbot (human like mouse movement utilizing LERP)
 * Wallhack